 - A. Health Education Health Education 101.
-Health and Safety Education (3) (Biology 110 fulfills the requirement in Health Education.) - B. Electives; additional units to complete the 60 units of General Education may be selected from courses listed in the above categories.
+Health and Safety Education (3) (Biology 110 or 111 fulfills the requirement in Health Education.) - B. Physical Education (3).
+Six quarters of activity courses required for students under 21 years of age. - C. Electives; additional units to complete the 60 units of General Education may be selected from courses listed in the above categories.